Biometric fingerprint scanners

 photocopy, the image feeds into a computer scanner.

-digital image.
-The computer analyses the image automatically, selecting
+to produce a digital image.
+The computer analyzes the image automatically, selecting

 just the fingerprint, and then uses sophisticated pattern-matching